 His nasogastric (NG) tube was removed and we were shown how to bottle feed him, how to use home oxygen tanks and tubes, how to bath him, and we had a lesson in resuscitating a baby.
 We roomed in for a couple of nights with Ben to make sure we could cope with everything and then in early February, after 12 weeks in hospital, and still a couple of weeks ahead of his due date, we were finally able to take him home.

-As things began to settle down, I decided I wanted to do something to support Bliss’ work.
-I entered (and completed!) the Royal Parks Half Marathon, and I successfully nominated Bliss, with the support of my colleagues, to receive a donation from an auction organised at work.
+As soon as things began to settle down I decided I wanted to do something for Bliss.
+I completed the Royal Parks Half Marathon raising over £1,200 and I successfully nominated Bliss to receive a donation of £64,000 from an auction of new polymer £5 notes by the Bank of England.

 Ben’s needed one more stay in hospital for surgery on an inguinal hernia.
 He has some issues using his left hand side as a result of the brain haemorrhage, and has regular sessions with a physiotherapist.
 But looking back, as Ben comes up to his first birthday, it’s amazing how far he’s come.
 He has grown into a very happy little boy and we couldn't be more proud.